• Facebook

 This recipe for chicken and broccoli stir fry is a classic dish of chicken sauteed with fresh broccoli florets and coated in a savory sauce.
 You can have a healthy and easy dinner on the table in 30 minutes!

-Chicken and broccoli stir fry with mushrooms, all coated in a savory sauce.
+Chicken and broccoli stir fry with mushrooms in a skillet with a spatula.

-A skillet of chicken and broccoli stir fry with a spatula in it.
+A pan of chicken and broccoli stir fry with a spatula in it.

 How do you make chicken and broccoli stir fry?

-This recipe starts with broccoli and mushrooms, which are sauteed to tender perfection along with some garlic and ginger.
+This recipe starts with broccoli and mushrooms, which are sauteed to tender perfection in a large skillet along with some garlic and ginger.
 After the veggies are cooked through, the chicken goes into the pan to brown.
 The final step is an easy sauce which gets poured over the chicken and vegetables to simmer.
 Add some steamed rice on the side and dinner is served!

 Broccoli florets and sliced mushrooms on a cutting board.